MxdeLeon/drew-chat-bot/README.md

 ## Getting Started

 ### Research
-- How would we create the model
+- What data would we use
-- Where would we get the data
+- How would we train and validate the model
-- Exploring AI technologies
+- Exploring AI technologies to incorporate

 ### Installation
    ```sh